-Supports ICSP: ICSP stands for In Circuit Serial Programming.
-With little careful you can program the microcontroller deprived of eliminating it from the target board for example in-circuit.
-This is widely used for in-circuit programming as it contains USART module.
+Supports ICSP: ICSP stands for In-Circuit Serial Programming.
+With little careful, you can program the microcontroller deprived of eliminating it from the target board for example in-circuit.
+This is widely used for in-circuit programming as it contains a USART module.

 PIC16F84A Memory: This PIC microcontroller comes with enhanced EEPROM memory.
 It contains 64 bytes memory that is mainly used to store data and 1K program memory specifies the capacity of code you can burn inside.
 68 bytes of RAM (Data Memory).

-Watchdog timer: This microcontroller has built in Watchdog timer.
+Watchdog timer: This microcontroller has built-in Watchdog timer.
 There is an internal timer located under the chip.
 You can make this timer enable or disable by programming.
-The timer is mainly used to rest the microcontroller when program goes wrong or it may enter to infinite loop.
+The timer is mainly used to rest the microcontroller when the program goes wrong or it may enter to the infinite loop.